 - Read all the general information and advice on this webpage regarding stretching degree arrangements e.g. academic implications, financial considerations, assessments etc. Any questions about these topics should be directed as indicated to the appropriate team/service.

 - Contact your department to discuss the logistics, in principle, of how a stretched study pattern could work for you.
-The department will give you the application form to complete.
+The application form is linked below.

 - Contact SWAI to request an appointment with an Advisor.
 The Advisor will listen to your current situation to understand how your disability (including mental health) is impacting your studies.
 They will discuss a variety of support options with you, including other study patterns and support which may be available.
 If you are already in touch with a SWAI adviser, please discuss your options with them directly.

 - If you and SWAI agree stretching your studies would be in your best interest, SWAI will complete Part 2 of your application form and send to your department.
 You will be copied into this email.
-The department will then process your request in line with the standard process, which you can read here (insert weblink).
+The department will then process your request.
 Please be aware that although SWAI may support an application to stretch a degree, there may be reasons why an application will be unsuccessful, such as the structure of the programme you are studying.
 This would be a School based decision to make.

 - If SWAI do not believe stretching your studies would be a reasonable adjustment for you, SWAI will email you to confirm the reasons why and, if appropriate, offer to discuss alternative ways in which you can be supported.
 If you disagree with their decision, you should follow the University’s complaints procedure.